UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 :class: tip
 Make sure to always either backup your data before playing with it.
 This can be done by either backing up the entire project (*Save as...*) or by making a local copy of the data within the project.
-To do the latter, right click on the *Workspace/Dense Cloud (... points)* and select *Duplicate...*.
+To do the latter, right click on the *Workspace/Point Cloud (... points)* and select *Duplicate...*.
-Following alterations to the duplicated data set, you can always switch back to the original by right clicking *Workspace/Dense Cloud (... points)* and *Set As Default*.
+Following alterations to the duplicated data set, you can always switch back to the original by right clicking *Workspace/Point Cloud (... points)* and *Set As Default*.
 ```

-There are various ways of cutting off parts of your Dense Cloud.
+There are various ways of cutting off parts of your Point Cloud.
 However, not all of them are scientifically repeatable - because let's be honest, would you be able to exactly tell which of the points you removed from the data?
 No.

 Luckily, Metashape allows selection and deletion of points by *Point confidence*.
-Proceed to *Tools/Dense Cloud* in the menu and click on *Filter by confidence...*.
+Proceed to *Tools/Point Cloud* in the menu and click on *Filter by confidence...*.
 The dialog that pops up allows you to set minimal and maximal confidences.

-For example, try setting *Min*:50 and *Max*:255 to only show the Dense Cloud points wth the highest confidence.
+For example, try setting *Min*:50 and *Max*:255 to only show the Point Cloud points wth the highest confidence.
-After looking at the difference, reset the filter by clicking on *Reset filter* within the *Tools/Dense Cloud* menu.
+After looking at the difference, reset the filter by clicking on *Reset filter* within the *Tools/Point Cloud* menu.

 We will now use the method outlined above to filter out the lowest confidence interval (in this case, set *Min*:0 and *Max*:5).
 Proceed by selecting all the points shown in the *Model* tab.